npaila-x64/feedy-uxd/README.md

 - **Patients**: People who seek care from nutritionists.
 The reasons for seeking care include: eating disorders, medical problems with a nutritional origin, starting diets, weight-loss programs, and more.
 - **Nutritionists**: Professional doctors who provide healthcare and treatments in the areas of nutrition and dietetics.

-### Interview with Nutritionist
+### Interview with Nutritionists

-As part of the user research process we interviewed 2 nutritionists on key points related to their day-to-day workflow.
+As part of the user research process we interviewed two nutritionists on key points related to their day-to-day workflow.

 [Interview with Constanza](./assets/1.%20Strategy/Nutritionist%20Interview%20-%20Constanza)